PCI DSS: 12 Requirements of the Payment Card Industry Data Security Standard

 Before detailing the 12 PCI DSS requirements, businesses and organisations should be aware of the six PCI DSS goals .
 These goals, or principles, need to be achieved using several procedures and policies identified by the PCI DSS.
 Each of the 12 requirements correlates to a PCI DSS goal.
 The 6 fundamental principles of PCI DSS are:

-For the payment card transaction environment to be considered compliant, the merchant must achieve these criteria.
+To be considered compliant, the merchant must ensure the environment where the payment card data is processed, stored and captured, meets these criteria.
 The twelve PCI DSS requirements and how they relate to each of the 6 PCI DSS principles are presented below:

 The 12 Requirements of the Payment Card Industry Data Security Standard (PCI DSS)